So Cold (Breaking Benjamin song)

 "So Cold" is a song by American rock band Breaking Benjamin.
-It was released in March 2004 as the lead single from their second album, We Are Not Alone.
+It was released in 2004 as the lead single from their second album, We Are Not Alone.
 Despite never having reached the number one spot on the Mainstream Rock chart, "So Cold" holds the record for the most weeks spent in the chart with 62 weeks.
 The single was certified Platinum by the RIAA on September 15, 2015, just before the band's debut album Saturate was certified Gold.
 A reimagined version was released on October 31, 2019 in anticipation for their 2020 album, Aurora.

 Background and writing

 The movie 28 Days Later was an inspiration while Benjamin Burnley was writing the song.